Ages of Conflict: World War Simulator

 2.

-In the same menu (Image > Mode) select "Indexed".
+In the same menu (Image > Mode) select "Indexed", or "Indexed Color" in photoshop.

 A prompt will appear.

 Select "Generate optimum palette" and set "Maximum number of colors" to the rough number of unique colors in the image.
-For realistic maps, i suggest doing around 10 or 12.
-There is only 8 terrains as of yet, but we will reduce this down to 8 in the next step.
+In Photoshop, just change the number.
+For realistic maps, i suggest doing around 12 or more for photorealistic maps.
+There is only 9 terrains as of yet, but we will reduce this down to 9 in the next step.

 For simple maps, try to set the number to the number of colors that you can count.